Below we outline some best resume writing tips to write your resume easier.

-I know just the thought “dumbing down” anything sounds counterintuitive.
+Stay with me.
+I know just the thought of this sounds counter-intuitive.

-Let’s go over a few things you can work on with your professional resume writer to turn your current resume into a document that works for you.
+Let’s go over a few things to turn your current resume into a document that works for you.

 #1 – Reduce long paragraphs and sections down to 3-4 lines or less.
 Take out the extra words like adjectives and focus on creating clarity when describing your job history.

 For example, a sentence like this …

 “Conduct train-the-trainer programs as well, coaching departmental trainers to provide staff with on-going support and guidance that fills the pipeline while decreasing the time spent on closing the sale.”

 … could be widdled down to this: